 Immunotherapy as a potentially promising approach for treatment of ovarian cancer is based on several lines of evidence.
 The earliest and one of the most striking came from observations that the presence of infiltrating T cells (called “tumor-infiltrating lymphocytes,” or TILs) in ovarian tumors is positively and strongly associated with improved survival of patients with ovarian cancer.
 A study in 2003 of 186 samples from patients with stage III or IV ovarian cancers showed that patients whose tumors contained infiltrating T cells had significantly improved 5-year overall survival .
 A later study by CRI scientists showed that patients with higher frequencies of infiltrating killer T cells had improved survival .
 Together, these and other findings strongly suggest that immunotherapies that can induce or enhance optimal immunologic conditions within ovarian cancers may hold great promise for extending the lives of ovarian cancer patients.

-CRI-funded studies in the CVC have also shown that targeting multiple immunosuppressive pathways in ovarian cancer may be another promising approach.
+CRI-funded studies have also shown that targeting multiple immunosuppressive pathways in ovarian cancer may be another promising approach.
 CD8+ killer T cells homing to cancer cells that express NY-ESO-1 often become less effective at attacking cancer cells upon entering the ovarian tumor microenvironment.
 Dr. Odunsi and other CVC researchers have shown that two inhibitory molecules, PD-1 and LAG-3, collaborate in suppressing the anti-tumor T cell immune response .
 Moreover, by giving a combination of antibodies that block PD-1 and LAG-3, they could restore T cells to full function resulting in stronger anti-tumor immunity.
 Dr. Odunsi and members of CRI’s Ovarian Cancer Working Group have also shown that the enzyme indoleamine-2,3-dioxygenase (IDO) is critical in mediating immunosuppression in the ovarian tumor microenvironment, and that blocking IDO can successfully prevent tumor-mediated suppression of T cells.
 Two new clinical trials that will block IDO activity will be open to ovarian cancer patients in early 2014:

-Members of the Ovarian Cancer Working Group and Cancer Vaccine Collaborative Danila Valmori, Ph.D., and Maha Ayyoub, Ph.D., at the Centre de Lutte Contre le Cancer-Nantes Atlantique in France, have made important discoveries about the roles and characteristics of different immune cells in ovarian cancer, including the Th17 subset of helper T cells and regulatory T cells.
+Members of the Ovarian Cancer Working Group and CVC Trials Network Danila Valmori, Ph.D., and Maha Ayyoub, Ph.D., at the Centre de Lutte Contre le Cancer-Nantes Atlantique in France, have made important discoveries about the roles and characteristics of different immune cells in ovarian cancer, including the Th17 subset of helper T cells and regulatory T cells.
 Their studies are giving us important clues about how we can effectively target different immune cell subsets to improve ovarian cancer immunotherapy.